VernaUpon74/arcticfox-config-flatpak/README.md

 > Configuration Tool for Vape Battery Mods with Arcticfox Firmware.

-This fork reworks the original Electron-based application as a [Tauri](https://tauri.app/) desktop app and packages it as a Flatpak for Linux.
-It adds quality-of-life improvements such as a dark UI, Autofire as a multi-click/shortcut option, device auto-reconnect, and a "Lite" appearance mode for small devices.
+This fork reworks hobbyquaker's Electron-based Linux/macOS project as a Rust [Tauri](https://tauri.app/) desktop app and packages it as a Flatpak image for Linux.
+It adds quality-of-life improvements such as an eternally dark UI, Autofire as a multi-click/shortcut option, device auto-reconnect, and a "Lite" appearance mode for small devices.